Alex2772/wayland_egl/README.md

 - compositor
 - your screenshot tool

-In most cases, if something is wrong, it does not even needed to make a screenshot and scale it.
+In most cases, if something is wrong, it is observable without needing to make a screenshot and scaling it.

 Most compositors have no problems with displaying integer scaled content.
 Fractional scaling was tested on this setup: